artsmia/artstories.md/art/pair-of-earspools.md

 The attendants flanking the ruler are in fact monkeys.
 While still elaborately dressed, they stand to the side of the ruler and hold steady the caravan on which he rides.

+## Dressed to Impress

+The ruler and his two primary attendants distinguish themselves in crescent-shaped headdresses that you wouldn’t find at the local clothing mart.
+The ruler also has a ceremonial cup of chicha (corn beer) in his left hand and a fan of exotic Amazonian bird feathers in his right.

 ---

 * [Gold of the Andes](../stories/gold-of-the-andes.md)